-The target for frequency of inspection is based on risk assessments which have been undertaken by the local authority in respect of establishments in Laois County Council's functional area.
-Official control inspections are unannounced, and audits are arranged with the FBO, to ensure their presence.
+The target for frequency of inspection is based on risk assessments which have been undertaken in respect of establishments in Limerick County Council functional area.
+Official control inspections are unannounced, as much as possible.
+It is necessary to announce some inspections, to ensure the presence of the FBO.

-From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; additional inspections were carried out.
+From the establishment files reviewed, the audit team noted that where significant non compliances were identified during official control inspections; that additional inspections were carried out.
 The audit team noted that following enforcement action, several follow up inspections were carried out to ensure that the non compliances had been closed out.